ol4juwon/bodsquare/README.md

 # Task List
-a task app using socketio for events and rabbitmq for queueing.
+A task app using socketio for events and rabbitmq for queueing.
 ## Hosted on Heroku
 [Task]()